harshagrama/ATG-Artifact/README.md

 ##  Purpose of this script is to:
 * Read configuration file for Slack REST API's  attributes and its value
-* Attribute email, which is a coma separated value, for which we generate a slack guest invite request
+* Attribute email, which is a comma separated value, for which we generate a slack guest invite request

 ##  guest_invite.py takes *.ini file as input argument.